-Big Tech Has Tried to Steal My Job for Years.
+Big Tech Has Been Trying to Steal My Job for Decades.
 So What?

-I test drove an AI interface design tool to see if it could replace the workflow I've taught my students for years.
+I test drove an AI tool to see if it could replace the interface-design skills I teach in my courses.
 What I found should resonate with instructors in every discipline.

 Like many instructors, I’m faced with big questions about the impact of AI on how I teach and assess learning.
 These questions include: